 When you first start a system like this make it so the child can easily reach their goal(s) so they are encouraged to keep going.
 As they build success and confidence, you can start to slowly increase the challenge.
 This will help your child build stamina and real-life skills, all while feeling a level of personal success!

 When should we reward children for their behavior?

 Here are some examples of when to allow a child to earn one of the privileges listed in this article:

 - After completing one thing (e.g., homework, a chore, etc.).

 - After successful completion of more than one thing in a row (e.g., complete homework, clean up plates after dinner, put on pajamas, brush teeth).
 See How to Use Schedules to Improve Children’s Behavior for more on this concept.

 - After following rules for a specified period of time, such as an hour, a day, or a week (e.g., using kind words, keeping hands to self, etc.).

-- At the end of a successful week (for example, if your child completes his homework every night, he can earn a desired privilege on the weekend).
+- At the end of a successful week (for example, if your child completes their homework every night, they can earn a desired privilege on the weekend).

 - After having a successful day or week in school (e.g., no negative phone calls or notes from the teacher or principal).